MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 > [!NOTE]
 >  For local installations, you must run Setup as an administrator.
 If you install [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] from a remote share, you must use a domain account that has read and execute permissions on the remote share.

- ###  <a name="bkmk_ga_instalpatch"></a> Install Patch Requirement
+ ###  <a name="bkmk_ga_instalpatch"></a> Install patch requirement

-Microsoft has identified a problem with the specific version of Microsoft VC++ 2013 Runtime binaries that are installed as a prerequisite by SQL Server 2016.
-If this update to the VC runtime binaries is not installed, SQL Server 2016 may experience stability issues in certain scenarios.
-Before you install SQL Server 2016 follow the instructions at [SQL Server 2016 Release Notes](../../sql-server/sql-server-2016-release-notes.md#bkmk_ga_instalpatch) to see if your computer requires a patch for the VC runtime binaries.
+Microsoft has identified a problem with the specific version of Microsoft VC++ 2013 Runtime binaries that are installed as a prerequisite by SQL Server.
+If this update to the VC runtime binaries is not installed, SQL Server may experience stability issues in certain scenarios.
+Before you install SQL Server follow the instructions at [SQL Server Release Notes](../../sql-server/sql-server-2016-release-notes.md#bkmk_ga_instalpatch) to see if your computer requires a patch for the VC runtime binaries.

 ## To install [!INCLUDE[ssNoVersion](../../includes/ssNoVersion-md.md)]